emiwuwu/deep-learning-challenge/README.md

 ## Model Architecture

+**AlphabetSoupCharity.h5:**

+- A deep neural network model, denoted as `AlphabetSoupCharity.h5`, is utilized.
+- It includes an input layer, two hidden layers, and an output layer.
+- The activation function employed in the hidden layers is `sigmoid`.
+- `AlphabetSoupCharity.h5` is designed to capture the underlying patterns within the data.

+**AlphabetSoupCharity_Optimization.h5:**

-- A deep neural network model is used, consisting of an input layer, two hidden layers, and an output layer.
+- A deep neural network model, represented as `AlphabetSoupCharity_Optimization.h5`, is employed.
+- This model features an input layer, three hidden layers, and an output layer.
-- ReLU (Rectified Linear Unit) is chosen as the activation function for the hidden layers.
+- The activation function chosen for the hidden layers is `ReLU` (Rectified Linear Unit).
-- The model aims to capture complex relationships within the data.
+- The primary objective of `AlphabetSoupCharity_Optimization.h5` is to capture and model the complex relationships present in the dataset.

 ## Hyperparameter Tuning